locki-io/blender-extension/README.md

 Thanks for the inspiration from
 - [CGpython](https://github.com/VictorStepanov): for having a structured approach of the python capabilities of Blender and its combination of use with geometry nodes.
-- [Erindale](https://github.com/Erindale) : The usage from svershok addon to blender geometry nodes
+- [Erindale](https://github.com/Erindale) : From the usage from svershok addon to the eduction on blender geometry nodes
-- [Khamurai](https://www.patreon.com/khamurai) for his tentable inspiring video.
+- [Khamurai](https://www.patreon.com/khamurai) for his tentacles inspiring video to use geometry nodes to its full potential.

 They brought Geometry nodes to our knowledge and passion!